chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/tree-view.md

     ]
 ```

-And register the command in your extension activation:
+And register the command in your 插件 activation:

 ```ts
 import * as vscode from 'vscode';